Fighting climate change is about more than reducing emissions—it’s about pulling carbon out of the atmosphere.

 “Preventing urban sprawl in our city will protect fragile ecosystems, help revitalize blighted land, and reduce our climate impact,” Lynn says.
 Lynn's research is detailed on the College of Design website.

-Alex Notman Cipolle writes for the College of Design.
+–By Alex Notman Cipolle, a staff writer for the College of Design.